 In other words (and in theory) Scotland would be able to power a piece of northern England on its own.

 Remarkable, right?
-England might agree, too, given its plans to eliminate coal as an energy source.
-In the month of May alone, the Kingdom of the Windsors traveled for two weeks out of four without using this energy source.
-If Scotland had an overabundance of energy, even territories without the possibility of installing wind farms could benefit from this energy.
+Even England might agree, given its plans to phase out coal as an energy source.
+In the month of May alone, the Kingdom of Windsor traveled for two weeks out of four without using this energy source.
+If Scotland had an abundance of energy, even territories without the possibility of installing wind farms could benefit from this energy.

 So why this caution?

-Also given the results of this study, I personally find the date of 2050 too "soft" and postponed.
+Even given the results of this study, I personally find 2050 to be too "soft" and deferred.

 All the more reason for two reasons: first, the wind requires the right context to perform well.
 Second, Scotland has steady strong winds, wide coastline and other stretches that make it really easy to get wind power.